-The near memory consists of 64 Kbytes of data memory.
-In hexadecimal notation, this is the address range 0x0000-0xffff (78K0 and 78K0S) or 0xf0000-0xfffff (78K0R).
+The data13 memory consists of the low 8 Kbytes of data memory.
+In hexadecimal notation, this is the address range 0x0000-0x1FFF.
+The advantage of data13 is that the compiler can choose to use instructions with bit addressing on data13 objects.